 I want to challenge you to help your daughters and the next generation deal with this issue.
 They need to be prepared for the current inequities.
 None of the stats will probably surprise you.
 But, there are small steps you can take today to help them shift the trends:

-Allow them to make age appropriate family financial decisions
+Allow them to make age-appropriate family financial decisions

 First, we talked about the correct change.
 We also discussed the conversation that she might have with the cashier to ensure that she received the correct change.
 And yes, I hovered at a distance.